peasoupio/inv/README.md

-# inv
-Intertwined network valuables
+# INV - Intertwined network valuables

+***INV*** is a tool facilitate an *environment as code* solution in your technological ecosystem.
-*Inv* allows **sequencing** between **intertwined** objects.
-These objects can be databases, apps, webservices, servers, etc. Anything that need sequencing.
+It enables such feature by ***sequencing intertwined network valuables***.
+These valuables can be your databases, your apps, your webservices, your servers, etc.
+Basically, **anything** collaborating within your ecosystem.

+## How to get?

 Get latest version here : [Version 0.5-beta](https://github.com/peasoupio/inv/releases/download/0.5-beta/inv-0.5-beta-SNAPSHOT.zip)